sautisalama/.github/profile/README.md

 Together, we can make a difference in the lives of SGBV survivors.
 Thank you for your support!

-## FOR DEVELOPERS
+## FOR DEVELOPERS [CONTRIBUTING]

-To get started with any of our projects or to learn more about how you can help, please visit [HERE](https://github.com/sautisalama/Salama/README.md)
+We welcome contributions from the community.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.